 Drawing income will restrict future contributions to DC pensions without incurring tax charges, except for 'capped' drawdown arrangements started before 6 April 2015.
-The money purchase annual allowance (MPAA) for DC pension contributions in such circumstances is just £10,000.
+The money purchase annual allowance (MPAA) for DC pension contributions in such circumstances is £10,000.

-Any fund left over when you die while taking drawdown income can be used to provide a pension for a dependant or someone else nominated by you, or paid out as a lump sum.
-In either case, payments are tax free if you die before age 75, but taxable as income in the hands of the beneficiaries if you are 75 or over at the time of death.
+Any fund left over when you die while taking drawdown income can be used to provide a pension for a dependant or someone else nominated by you or paid out as a lump sum.
+Currently, in either case, payments are normally tax free if you die before age 75 but taxable as income in the hands of the beneficiaries if you are 75 or over at the time of death.
+From 6 April 2027 the value of your pension fund will count as part of your estate on death.

 Whatever you do, you should consider the tax consequences.
 Drawing down a very substantial amount from your fund could cause more of your income to be subject to higher rates of tax than if you drew smaller amounts each year.
 Or you might be able to adjust your income from other sources so that you can take a substantial amount from your pension without an especially high tax charge.
 It is an area where professional advice can be beneficial.